Fair-Exchange/safenode-docker/README.md

 docker run --restart always -p 8770:8770 -v safenode-data:/safenode --name=safenode -d safecoin/safenode
 ```
 #### ARM (BETA)
-To run the beta version of the daemon on ARM use `safecoin/safecoin:arm-beta` as image.
+To run the beta version of the daemon on ARM use `safecoin/safenode:arm-beta` as image.

 > Note: if you want to set a particular option to safecoind you can pass it as argument to `docker run`.
 >
 > For example, if you want to reduce the RAM usage you reduce [-dbcache](https://github.com/Fair-Exchange/safecoin/blob/master/doc/reducing-memory-usage.md) running:
 >
 > ```
-> docker run --restart always -p 8770:8770 -v safecoin-data:/safecoin --name=safecoin -d safecoin/safecoin -dbcache=4
+> docker run --restart always -p 8770:8770 -v safenode-data:/safenode --name=safenode -d safecoin/safenode -dbcache=4
 > ```
 >
 > If you already have a running container you can stop it, edit `safecoin.conf` in your volume and start it or you can remove it and create a new one with different options.